-Applications for 2021-22 will open on Monday 15th February 2021 and will close on Thursday 15th April 2021.
+Applications for 2021-22 opened on Monday 15th February 2021 and will close on Thursday 15th April 2021.

 - What we fund

 To be eligible to apply for a Student Grant you must be a student already enrolled on a full-time undergraduate degree course at a UK University, or with an offer to do so later this year.

 Non-British citizens should have at least 5 years right to remain in the UK and also meet one of the following criteria:

 – studied in the UK at secondary education level; or

 – have family ties to the UK

 Students from the Leathersellers’ Federation of Schools or Colfe’s School are encouraged to apply.

 All applicants must meet show a financial need and inability to secure those funds from public sources, personal savings and/or familial support (including parental or partner support as appropriate).